 You’ve reached the Australian page for the Global Research Alliance

-Australia aims to play a role in meeting the increasing global demand for food, especially within our region.
-The Australian Government is supporting farmers to be more productive and sustainable, which includes reducing greenhouse gas emissions.
+Australia aims to play a role in meeting the increasing global demand for food and is supporting farmers in our region to be more productive and sustainable.
+This includes adapting to the impacts of climate change and reducing greenhouse gas emissions.

 - a founding member of the GRA

-- co-chair of the Integrative Research Group
+- is a co-chair of the Integrative Research Group (IRG)

 - is a research contributor to the Paddy Rice, Livestock, Croplands and Integrative Research Groups